NicoJG/WSL_Instructions/README.md

 # Styling Zsh with Powerlevel10k

-Powerlevel10k is not necessary, you could choose a theme shipped with Oh My Zsh (https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
+Powerlevel10k is not necessary, you could choose a theme shipped with Oh My Zsh (`agnoster` or look at https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
 But I really like Powerlevel10k.

 - Install Powerlevel10k: